ADSCIAN/ssalib/paper.md

 # Statement of Needs

+SSA is a non-parametric method that provides a low-assumption framework for exploring, discovering, and decomposing linear or nonlinear or pseudo-periodic patterns in time series data, in contrast to methods that require strong _a priori_ hypotheses about signal components [@elsner_singular_1996; @golyandina_singular_2020].
+The SSALib package includes Monte Carlo SSA to support statistical inference and reduce subjective user guidance.
+Its Python Application Programming Interface is designed to streamline the SSA workflow and facilitate time series exploration, including built-in plotting features.

+SSALib is particularly relevant for researchers and practitioners working in domains where time series analysis is central, i.e., climate and environmental sciences, geophysics, neuroscience, econometrics, or epidemiology.

+# Mathematical Background

+The mathematical background of Singular Spectrum Analysis (SSA) has been primarily developed during the 1980–2000 period [@golyandina_particularities_2020, @elsner_singular_1996; @golyandina_singular_2020].
-SSA is a non-parametric method that allows for the analysis and decomposition of time series into nonlinear trends and pseudo-periodic signatures, without prior knowledge of their underlying dynamics [@elsner_singular_1996; @golyandina_singular_2020].
-The basic Singular Spectrum Analysis (SSA) algorithm for univariate time series, as described by
-@broomhead_extracting_1986 (BK-SSA) or @vautard_singular_1989 (VG-SSA), applies
+The basic Singular Spectrum Analysis (SSA) algorithm for univariate time series, as described by @broomhead_extracting_1986 (BK-SSA) or
-to univariate time series.
-It consists of three major steps [@golyandina_singular_2020].
+@vautard_singular_1989 (VG-SSA), applies to univariate time series.
+It consists of three major steps [hassani_singular_2007, @golyandina_singular_2020].
 The first step is the time-delayed matrix construction.
 The second step consists in a Singular Value Decomposition of the trajectory matrix.
 The BK-SSA approach is based on a time-delayed trajectory matrix with dimensions depending on the window parameter and the number of unit lags.
 This matrix consists of lagged copies of time series segments of a specified length, forming a Hankel matrix, i.e., with equal anti-diagonal values.
 In contrast, the VG-SSA approach captures time dependencies by constructing a special type of covariance matrix that has a Toeplitz structure, meaning that its diagonal values are identical.
 The eigenvalues of the SVD depend on the variance captured by each mode, either composed of one (trend) or two (trend or pseudo-periodic cycles) eigenvectors (or components).
 In the third step, the eigenvectors are then grouped, for pseudo-periodic components, and their contributions to the time series are reconstructed via projection.

 For testing the significance of the retrieved mode, @allen_monte_1996 proposed a Monte-Carlo approach, by comparison of the variance captured by the eigenvector on the original time series with that captured in many random autoregressive surrogate time series [@schreiber_surrogate_2000].
-Many extensions have been proposed for the methods, paving the way for future developments, such as multi-time series method (M-SSA), SSA-based interpolation and extrapolation, or causality tests.
+Many extensions have been proposed for the methods, paving the way for future developments, such as multi-time series method (M-SSA), SSA-based interpolation and extrapolation, or causality tests [@golyandina_singular_2020].

-As a nonparametric method, SSA provides a low-assumption framework for exploring, discovering, and decomposing linear or nonlinear patterns in time series data, in contrast to methods that require strong _a priori_ hypotheses about signal components.
-The SSALib package includes Monte Carlo SSA to support statistical inference and reduce subjective user guidance.
-Its Python Application Programming Interface is designed to streamline the SSA workflow and facilitate time series exploration, including built-in plotting features.

 # Implementation Details